What is Cancer?

 High in vitamin C and magnesium, ginger root may help treat some side effects of cancer.
 It may treat stomach problems, such as morning sickness, gas, diarrhea, irritable bowel syndrome (IBS) and nausea.
 However, more research is required to confirm its effectiveness (x).

-6-Shogaol is an active ingredient in ginger and it has recently been studied for its potential cancer-fighting abilities.
+6-Shogaol is an active ingredient in ginger root extract powder and it has recently been studied for its potential cancer-fighting abilities.
 One study tested its effectiveness in treating breast cancer and concluded that ginger may inhibit cancer cell production (x).
 The recommended daily dosage is 1,000 mg once or twice a day with food.

 The main active compound found in turmeric is a polyphenol called curcumin.
 It has antioxidant properties and can help decrease inflammation, making it a possible alternative cancer fighter.
 Research suggests that curcumin helps slow cancer cell growth and potentially prevent them from forming.
 However, there is not enough sufficient evidence to confirm that turmeric can prevent or treat cancer (x, x, x).
 The recommended daily dosage is 1,000 mg per day in extract or tablet form.

 Vitamin D is a group of fat-soluble substances that help the body use calcium and phosphorus to strengthen bones and teeth.
 It is an essential vitamin for our bodies to be healthy.
 It not only aids in bone strength, but also plays significant roles in immune system health and muscle function.
 For example, osteoporosis can form from vitamin D deficiency.
 Researchers are studying if its immune-boosting properties may work as a cancer preventative, but further research is necessary (x).
 Vitamin D is present in certain foods and the body can naturally make it from safe sun exposure.
 The recommended daily intake of vitamin D for adults is 50mg daily.

 The Bottom Line